JavaScript SDK and example application

 Retrieve the payment items and accounts on file

-For some payment products, customers can indicate that they want the Worldline platform to store part of the data they enter while using such a payment product.
-For example, it is possible to store the card holder name and the card number for certain card-based payment products.
 The stored data is referred to as an account on file.
-When the customer wants to use the same payment product for another payment, it is possible to select one of the stored accounts on file for this payment.
-In such cases, the customer doesn't have to enter the information that is already stored in the account on file.
-The list of available payment products that the SDK receives from the Client API also contains the accounts on file for each payment product.
-Your application can present this list of payment products and accounts on file to the customer.
+When a customer wants to use the same payment product for another payment, it's possible to select one of the stored accounts on file.
+In such cases, the customer doesn't have to enter the information again.
+The list of available payment products the SDK receives from the Client API also contains the accounts on file for each payment product.
+Your app can present this list of payment products and accounts on file to the customer.

 Retrieve all the details about the payment product fields